cyberark/conjur-api-python/README.md

 Returns a Python dictionary of information about the client making an API request (such as its IP address, user, account, token expiration date, etc).

+#### `set_authenticator_state(authenticator_id, enabled)`

+Allows enabling and disabling an authenticator.

+_Note: This functionality relies on an endpoint in Conjur which is part of an early implementation of support for enabling Conjur authenticators via the API, and is currently available at the Community (or early alpha) level.
+This endpoint is still subject to breaking changes in the future._

 ## Contributing

 We welcome contributions of all kinds to this repository.
 For instructions on how to get started and descriptions of our